cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/registered-servers.md

 ## Some pointers

 - Once a server is registered and used, it **cannot be reused** until a fresh copy of Ubuntu is installed again - this is to prevent possible conflicts with old files.
 When an application with Registered Servers is deleted, the Registered Servers will appear in the **Orphaned Servers** list on your Registered Servers page.
 This list is here to allow operators to see which servers need to be destroyed/reset.
 Once a server is destroyed/reset it can be manually removed from the Orphaned Servers list.
 - If your server is in a cloud with native security groups (such as AWS Security Groups) then you must manually configure them such that your registered servers are able to talk to each other and Maestro.
 Open at least TCP port 80, 443 and 22 to the outside world.
-Maestro install a firewall on each box which blocks port 22.
+Maestro installs a firewall on each box which blocks port 22.
 All servers must be allowed to communicate inside the security group on TCP port 6783.
 Port 6783 is needed to create the overlay network (Weave) for CSv1 applications.
 - If the servers running an application are in different regions, then they will not be able to use their internal IPs to communicate with each other, so you will have to change your app to use the external IP environment variables.
 Keep in mind that this may incur additional traffic costs.
 - Existing BYOS users will now be able to scale up and add a load balancer via registered servers.
 - Cross-cloud applications are now possible, but not recommended due to substantial latency and other potential issues.